More acts have been confirmed for this year’s Reading and Leeds festival, including comedian Harry Hill and Linkin Park’s Mike Shinoda.

-It’s the world’s oldest popular music festival and it’s back again this year.
+Reading and Leeds is the world’s oldest popular music festival.
 With Glastonbury taking a break this year, Reading/Leeds could be the perfect alternative.

 When is Reading / Leeds Festival 2018?

 This year, Reading Festival/ Leeds will be taking place from Thursday 23rd – Sunday 26th August.

 The annual music festival takes place at Little John’s Farm on Richfield Avenue, in central Reading.

 It also has a site in Leeds at Branham Park.

 There are weekend tickets, instalment plans and things like lockers and car park passes to make sure things run smoothly.
 There’s even the option of swanky festival toilets, if you get yourself a Seat of Luxury pass.

 Fall Out Boy, Kendrick Lamar and Kings of Leon are headlining.